argonatorUberTF/Uber-Team-Fortress/README.md

 # BUGS:
 If the map is designed properly with a lower amount of spawns, the limit of 512 entities should not be broken.
 However, it is not a fatal error, you can restart a map or the server to try again.
-A fix is in progress to address this and the limit on the number of sound effects precached.
-The mega health box dropped by monster adds 100 health regardless of your health amount.
+The mega health box dropped by monster now adds 100 health regardless of your health amount.
 It also cures infections.
 Previously it wouldn't help until you were below 250 health.

 New bugs can be submitted to Github for tracking and resolution be unbiased.
 Volunteer devs of code/fixes/features gladly accepted.